deserializer/discord-bot-heroku/README.md

   * Switch the worker from off to on.
   * Click 'Confirm' to finalize the decision.
   * NOTE: You are allocated 550 free Dyno hours, which will not last the entire month.
 However, if you provide a credit card to verify your identity, you are given an additional 450 hours, which will allow your bot to run indefinitely.

+# TO-DO LIST
+* Revise the tutorial to be easier to understand for any user.
+* Add some images for following along with the process.